sunilabrahamindia/sunilabraham/articles/herbert-paul.md

 ## Personal life

-Herbert Paul is married to Bindu Paul, who is a musician and music teacher.
+Herbert Paul is married to Bindu Paul, whom he met in 1992 whilst both were members of the Glorious Choir.
+Bindu is a musician and music teacher.
 They have two sons, Aashish Paul and Aakarsh Paul.
+Both sons have continued in music, with Aakarsh performing professionally as a vocalist with the Bangalore-based band Juxtaposed, including a September 2025 concert at NCPA Mumbai.
 The family resides in Bengaluru, Karnataka.

 ## References